jclark/lang-ietf-opentype/notes.md

 [Wikipedia](http://en.wikipedia.org/wiki/Antillean_Creole_French) also
 includes **gcf* in Antillean Creole French.
-It also mentions **scf** (San Miguel Creole French) but is nearly extinct and spoken in Panama (which is not part of the Antilles).
+It also mentions **scf** (San Miguel Creole French) but it is nearly extinct and spoken in Panama (which is not part of the Antilles).
 Ethnologue also mentions **gcr** (Guianese Creole French).